Bolt Biotherapeutics (BOLT)

 Outbound Investments

-No information available regarding strategic outbound investments made by Bolt Biotherapeutics in other companies in the last 3-5 years.
+No information regarding strategic investments made by Bolt Biotherapeutics in other companies was identified in the provided context for the last 3-5 years.

 Capital Expenditures